The proven method for regaining your strength and confidence, long term.

 None of these are cause for panic.
 All of them are very common and TOTALLY normal… it’s actually just your body recalibrating from being stretched to new limits.

-Healing is something your body is totally capable of and there are definitely things you can do to support it.
+Healing is something your body is totally capable of and there are definitely things you can do to support your postpartum recovery.
 You’ll probably need to adjust to your body’s timeline a bit though.

 If you’ve already got a diagnosis of one of one of the following, we have a rich resource center for each, so do check those out.